sjq1412/fullstackopen2023/README.md

 ### [Part 6 - State management with Redux](https://fullstackopen.com/en/part6)

-- Flux-architecture and Redux - [ ]
+- Flux-architecture and Redux - [x] - September 27, 2023
 - Many reducers - [ ]
 - Communicating with server in a redux application - [ ]
 - Connect - [ ]